 Limited ad valorem taxation.
-The Bonds are special and limited obligations of the City and are solely payable from and secured by an irrevocable pledge and dedication of the Commission's Portion of the Tax.
-No other funds of the City, the Commission, or the Board of Liquidation are provided as security for the Bonds.
+The Bonds are special and limited obligations of the City and are solely payable from and secured, on a parity with the Outstanding Parity Bonds, by an irrevocable pledge and dedication of the Commission's Portion of the Tax.
+No other funds of the City, the Commission, or the Board of Liquidation and no other proceeds of the Tax other than the Commission's Portion of the Tax are provided as security for the Bonds.
 See "SECURITY FOR THE BONDS" herein.

-Maturities; Interest Payment Dates
+Maturities: Interest Payment Dates

-The Bonds mature on October 1 in the years and in the principal amounts indicated on the cover of this Official Statement and bear interest from the dated date, payable on April 1 and October 1 of each year, commencing April 1, 2021 (each an "Interest Payment Date"), at the rates per annum indicated on the cover hereof.
+The Bonds mature on October 1 in the years and in the principal amounts indicated on the cover of this Official Statement and bear interest from the dated date, payable on April 1 and October 1 of each year, commencing April 1, 2022 (each an "Interest Payment Date"), at the rates per annum indicated on the inside cover hereof.
 The Bonds shall bear interest from the date thereof or from the most recent Interest Payment Date to which interest has been paid or duly provided for.